|9-8.001||Assistance in Prosecuting Juveniles|

 9-8.001 - Supervision of Juvenile Prosecutions

-Juvenile prosecutions are supervised by the Organized Crime and Gang Section of the Criminal Division, and its staff attorneys are available for consultation on issues such as whether to file a motion with the court to transfer the juvenile to adult prosecution.
+Juvenile prosecutions are supervised by tThe Organized Crime and Gang Section of the Criminal Division, and its staff attorneys are is available for consultation on all issues pertaining to the prosecution of juveniles, including necessary documentation to support prosecution,such as whether to file a motion with the court to transfer the juvenile to adult prosecution, and issues surrounding detention of juveniles.
 See USAM 9-8.130.
-See also USAM 9-8.230
+See also USAM 9-8.230.

 9-8.010 - Armed Forces Enlistment as an Alternative to Federal Prosecution

 Plea or sentence bargaining agreements should not be contingent on, or contain provisions designed to facilitate, enlistment in the Armed Services.
 This sort of agreement is contrary to Regulations of the Armed Services, because persons enlisting under such conditions are not properly motivated to become an effective member of the Armed Forces.